-Just as an offender can be progressed through the levels of supervision, an offender can be regressed or revoked for certain behaviors.
-If an offender is consistently failing to meet criteria for progression, the team should evaluate whether the current level of supervision is intensive enough to adequately contain the offender.
-In such cases, regression to a higher level of supervision should be considered.
-Other conditions under which regression may occur include but are not limited to: deceptive polygraph results, drug or alcohol use, non-compliance in treatment, unstable residence or employment, or evidence of having taken steps to develop victim access or a victim pool.
+Just as a client can progress through the levels of treatment and supervision, he/she can regress or be revoked for certain behaviors.
+If an individual is consistently failing to meet criteria for progression, the team should evaluate whether the current level of care and supervision is intensive enough to manage the current level of risk.